aasiskndl/the_musica/README.md

-# 🎶 Melodia - Your Personal Music Hub (Work in Progress) 🚀
+# 🎶 Musica - Your Personal Music Hub (Work in Progress) 🚀

 Welcome to **Melodia**, an ongoing personal project aimed at building a sleek and intuitive music application using React.js!
 This app is designed to be your go-to place for managing and enjoying your favorite tunes, with a focus on a smooth user experience and a beautiful interface.